SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 Once you have configured and started your offloading pipelines, they regularly offload data to the data lake. {{< product-c8y-iot >}} DataHub provides insights into the execution status of the different pipelines so that you can investigate whether everything is running as expected.

-You can either examine the corresponding latest execution for all configured pipelines or examine the execution history for a specific pipeline.

 {{< c8y-admon-info >}}
 You need administration or management permissions to monitor the offloading jobs.
 See the section [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.
 {{< /c8y-admon-info >}}

-### History per offloading job
+### History per offloading pipeline

 <a id="history-per-offloading-job"></a>

-If you want to examine the execution history for a particular job, select **Offloading** in the navigation bar and select the offloading job you are interested in.
+If you want to examine the execution history for a particular pipeline, select **Offloading** in the navigation bar and select the one you are interested in.

 Click **Show offloading history** in the context menu of the offloading configuration to show the history of offloading executions.